Mesothelioma Lawsuit

 Below are summaries of reported settlements and trial verdicts in recent mesothelioma asbestos cases.
 These cases demonstrate the very high-value mesothelioma asbestos cases have at trial, which is one of the primary reasons most mesothelioma cases settle.

 • O’Reilly v US Steel Corp.
 (Illinois 2022) $7,217,656: former pipefitter died at age 62 from pleural mesothelioma and his family brought a wrongful death action against a large group of asbestos defendants.
-Some of the defendants settled, but U.S. Steel and Fisher Controls Intl. went to trial.
-Jury awarded $7.2 million, but the award was reduced to $3.7 million based on comparative negligence.
+Some defendants settled, but U.S. Steel and Fisher Controls Intl. went to trial.
+A jury awarded $7.2 million, but the award was reduced to $3.7 million based on comparative negligence.

 • Ibarra v Ameron International (Oregon 2022) $30,000,000: decedent was exposed to asbestos when he worked at a factory in 1974.
-In 2021 he died from mesothelioma and his spouse brought a wrongful death action.
-Jury awarded $30 million.
+In 2021 he died from mesothelioma, and his spouse brought a wrongful death action.
+A jury awarded $30 million.

 • Constantine v Lenox Instrument Co.
 (Pennsylvania 2022) $2,218,415: decedent was exposed to asbestos from 1972 to 1981 while working as a draftsmen designer on jet engines for the Navy.
 In 2019 he died of mesothelioma.
 The jury awarded $2.2 million to his spouse for wrongful death.

 • Kraemer v Lone Star Inc. (Washington 2021) $10,000,000: plaintiff was a 79-year-old retired school principal diagnosed with pleural mesothelioma.
-Plaintiff’s father worked as an insulator at naval ship yards during WWII and plaintiff was exposed to asbestos as a child from his father’s work clothes.
+Plaintiff’s father worked as an insulator at naval shipyards during WWII, and the plaintiff was exposed to asbestos as a child from his father’s work clothes.

 • Cowger v Qualitex Co.
 (Illinois 2021) $23,000,000: plaintiff was exposed to asbestos when she worked in an industrial laundry during the 1970s.
 She later developed mesothelioma.
-Jury in Chicago awarded $23 million.
+She filed an asbestos cancer lawsuit and a jury in Chicago awarded $23 million.

 • Mada v Cincinnati Inc. (California 2021) $710,000: former sheet metal worker died from mesothelioma.
-Defendant manufactured machines that the decedent operated at work and those machines contained asbestos friction parts.
-Verdict was lower because defendant was only found 5% at fault.
+The defendant manufactured machines that the decedent operated at work, which contained asbestos friction parts.
+The verdict was lower because the defendant was only found 5% at fault.

 • Jennings v Honeywell International (Ohio 2021) $10,657,189: former mechanic was exposed to asbestos in brake pads manufactured by defendant Honeywell (f/k/a Bendix Corporation) and later died of mesothelioma.
 The estate settled with several other defendants before going to trial.